callahad/id-specs/browserid/index.md

   <dt>`onlogin`:</dt>
   <dd>
     A callback that will be invoked when the user logs in.
-    A single argument is passed to the callback: a serialized Backed Identity Assertion.
+    A single parameter is passed to the callback: a serialized Backed Identity Assertion.
     This function is invoked automatically on page load if the user agent wishes to be logged in, but `loggedInUser` is undefined, `null`, or an unrecognized String.
   </dd>